master25082005/master25082005/README.md

   currentlyLearning : ["TypeScript", "Docker",
                        "System Design", "REST APIs"],

-  funFact     : "I built a real-time app for a company in Uganda 🇺🇬",
+  Application     : "I built a real-time app for a company in Uganda 🇺🇬",

   motto       : () => "Ship it.
 Learn from it.
 Build it better.", };